ltguillaume/librewolf-portable/README.md

 An attempt to make LibreWolf for Windows fully portable: allow changing paths and clean up traces on the system.

 ## Getting started
-- [Download](https://gitlab.com/librewolf-community/browser/windows/-/releases) and extract the LibreWolf portable zip-file
-- Replace the existing `LibreWolf-Portable.exe` with the one downloaded from here
+- Download and extract [`librewolf-xx.x.en-US.win64.portable.zip`](https://gitlab.com/librewolf-community/browser/windows/-/releases).
+It contains this project (but it might not have the latest version, so compare the file version with the latest release here).
-- Put [`LibreWolf-WinUpdater.exe`](https://github.com/ltGuillaume/LibreWolf-WinUpdater) in the same folder and the program will check for updates upon start (max. once a day).
+- Optionally, put [`LibreWolf-WinUpdater.exe`](https://github.com/ltGuillaume/LibreWolf-WinUpdater/releases) in the same folder to automatically download updates upon start (max. once a day).
+- If you need a portable [`librewolf.overrides.cfg`](https://librewolf.net/docs/settings/#where-do-i-find-my-librewolfoverridescfg), you can put it inside the profile folder `Profiles\Default`.
+If you're updating to v1.3.0 or higher, [see these notes](https://github.com/ltGuillaume/LibreWolf-Portable/releases/tag/1.3.0).
+LibreWolf Portable will _not_ use `%USERPROFILE%\.librewolf\librewolf.overrides.cfg`.

 ## Credits
 * Icon by the [LibreWolf Community](https://gitlab.com/librewolf-community/branding/-/tree/master/icon)